semanurbilada/Zodiac-Sign-C-/README.md

 And, of course you can add rising sign and things like that for the zodiac sign calculator.

+// There is a problem that i cannot solve.
+Even if name identified as a string, you can enter an integer in the output section for name variable.
+// I couldn't fixed this problem...

 Here is the output of the project: